whiteHeart313/Bear-Map/README.md

 KDTree DS is using in finding the shortest path. priority queue and its api.

-the front end is fully given and the data base aswell.
+the front end is fully given and the database aswell.